KaspianMeri/PZ-Mod-Order/README.md

 ## Increasing Java heap allocation (If necessary)

 1. In your Steam library, right-click **Project Zomboid -> Manage -> Browse Local Files**, then open `ProjectZomboid64.json` in a text editor.
-2. Find the line containing `-Xmx` (inside the `"vmArgs"` array) (e.g. `"-Xmx3072m",`) and change the number: `8192 MB` is a suggested starting point; `12288`–`16384 MB` for a very large and heavy collection.
+2. Locate the -Xmx JVM argument inside the "vmArgs" array (e.g. `"-Xmx3072m",`) and change the number: `8192 MB` is a suggested starting, not a mandatory minimum requirement ; `12288`–`16384 MB` for a very large and heavy collection.
 Keep the trailing comma and the `m` suffix (m defines the memory usage in megabytes).
-Do not allocate your entire RAM to the Java heap, leave enough memory for Windows, other applications, and non-heap memory used by the game and JVM.
+Do not allocate your entire RAM to the Java heap; leave enough headroom for the OS, background apps, and the JVM's non-heap allocations
 3. Save and relaunch.
 Note this file mostly —though not always— resets after a Build 42 update, so you may need to redo this step regularly.

 ## About the files